Litee/SolutionCop/README.md

 * Proper owner in AssemblyInfo (FxCop?)
 * Proper copyright date in AssemblyInfo (FxCop?)
 * Check VS solution version
-* No duplicate id in packages.config (looks like low priority - haven't seen this problem in practice for a long time)

 ## TODO (other)
 * Group errors in output by project or by rule